Author

 - 8 min read

-A plain-English breakdown of the data retailers want from small food producers under FSMA 204 — what to send, what to skip, and the three fields that decide whether you keep your shelf space.
+A plain-English breakdown of the data retailers want under FSMA 204: what to send, what to skip, and the three fields that decide your shelf space.